xinkjs/xink/README.md

 ### Using Standard Schema

-> Please see https://standardschema.dev for background.
+`SCHEMAS` is a built-in `HOOKS` object.
+For each route handler and data type, you can define a schema for validated data.
 You can only use SCHEMAS when using a validation library that is Standard Schema compliant.
-It works almost exactly the same as VALIDATORS except you just pass your schemas, and also name the hook differently.
 You can use types with this as well.

+> Please see https://standardschema.dev for background.

 ```js
 /* src/routes/route.js */